Speed up the build

 You can either use our built-in caching or roll your own on S3.
 If you want to roll your own and you use Ruby with Bundler, check out the great WAD project.
 For other languages, you can use s3 tools directly to upload and download the dependencies.

-Environment-Specific Ways to Speed up your Build #
+Environment-Specific Ways to Speed up a Build #

 In addition to the optimizations implemented by Travis, there are also several environment-specific ways you may consider to increase the speed of your tests.